Ubudu/IOS-SDK/README.md

     NSLog(@"Ubudu didReceiveErrorNotification error = %@", error);
 }

+#pragma mark - Local Notifications

+- (void)application:(UIApplication *)application didReceiveLocalNotification:(UILocalNotification *)notification
+{
+    NSString *notifType = [notification.userInfo valueForKeyPath:@"payload.type"];

+    // If the notification contains a custom payload that we want to handle if ([notifType isEqualToString:@"order"]) {
+        // In this case we display a custom alert view instead of posting the notification [self displayOrderAwaitingAlert:@"Do you want to send your order to preparation now?"];
+    } else {
+        // Send back to the SDK the notification (that may have been received in background)
+        // So it can trigger the right action (passbook or web view for example) [[UbuduSDK sharedInstance] receiveLocalNotification:notification];
+    }
+}

 #pragma mark - Click & Collect Alert

-- (void)displayOrderAwaitingAlert
+- (void)displayOrderAwaitingAlert:(NSString *)message
 {
     UIAlertView *alert = [[UIAlertView alloc] init];
+    [alert setTag:kAlertTagClickAndCollect];
     [alert setTitle:@"Your order"];
-    [alert setMessage:@"Do you want to send your order to preparation now?"];
+    [alert setMessage:message];
     [alert setDelegate:self];
     [alert addButtonWithTitle:@"No, I'll do it later"];
     [alert addButtonWithTitle:@"Yes"];